gagle/node-deferred-queue/README.md

 <a name="push"></a>
 __DeferredQueue#push(task[, result]) : DeferredQueue__

 Adds a task to the end of the queue and tries to execute it.
 If there are pending tasks, it simply waits until all the previous tasks have been executed.
+Think about it like a queue that is permanently executing tasks.
+Whenever you add a task it can be immediately executed because the queue is empty or enqueued if there are pending tasks that need to be executed before.

-The task is the function that you want to execute.
-The result is a callback that is executed when the task finishes.
+The `task` is the function that you want to execute.
+The `result` is a callback that is executed when the task finishes.

 The tasks can be synchronous or asynchronous.